AbnzrM/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is the next level pointer topic
+Those are the next level pointer topic